 Located in the northern Green Mountains in Jeffersonville, Vermont, it is the mission of SPC to:

 - promote poetry as necessary to the enrichment of our cultural lives;

 - support poets in their work and create audiences for their poetry;

-- provide ways to share poetry throughout the community so that coming generations will develop appreciation and love of poetry.
+- provide ways to share poetry throughout the Vermont community.

 THE LATEST NEWS – July, 2014: